Our project contributes to the achievement of 3 SDGs

 Less textile waste in the environment

 The biggest impact is a decrease of the percentage of post-consumption used clothes that ends up in landfills or burned in incinerators, which also lowers the release of dangerous substances in the atmosphere and the following negative effect on human and environmental health.
-This is possible through the cataloguing of clothes and their consequent sustainable and functional treatment due to each garments’ characteristics.
+We ensure that every used garment collected is analysed with technology in order to direct it towards the most sustainable destination possible.

 How the system works today

 Of end-of-life textile waste that ends up in landfills and is often exported to developing countries, especially in Africa and Asia.

 Is recycled into new clothes and the rest is redirected to low-value utilizations like paddings, rags, insulation, that cannot be recovered after use.

 Textile is a very complex and diversified material, of mixed composition, and there are many characteristics to detect and transmit in order to recycle or reuse it.
 The sorting process is usually done by hand, with high costs and waste of time.
 This makes the practice extremely expensive for textile waste collectors.
 The technology of Re4Circular allows to change this system: it is innovative and founded on the increase in efficiency and sustainability in the field, as well as the promotion of economic valorization of textile waste and its channeling towards eco-friendly uses.

 The positive repercussions of our solutions are relevant not only locally.
 Currently, 70% of textile waste produced in the EU and in the USA ends up in developing countries, especially Africa.
 Here they are resold at a very low price, replacing the local textile economy.
 The majority of clothes arriving in these countries are from “fast-fashion”, of poor quality and worn-in, and they end up flooding landfills and causing heavy environmental, social and sanitary repercussions.

 Click here to find out more on the topic